 1. Be familiar with all duties and responsibilities of the Incident Commander.

-2. Ensure the review and update of the Building’s Emergency Response Plans completed by the Building Safety Team by October 1 each year and submit a copy of the plan to the Department of Safety and Security.
+2. Ensure the review and update of the Building’s Emergency Response Plan and Risk Assessment is completed by the Building-Level Emergency Response Team by September 1 each year and submit a copy of each to the Department of Safety and Security.

-3. Assign employees to roles and responsibilities of Building Safety Team, Building Emergency Response Team and Post Incident Team members and alternates, taking into consideration the skills and abilities and normal functions of employees.
+3. Assign staff to the Emergency Response Team and Post Incident Team, taking into consideration the skills and abilities and normal functions of employees.

-6. Update as necessary, the plan indicating evacuation routes and the location of assembly areas, emergency supplies and equipment, fire extinguishers, fire alarm pulls, master electrical panels, and main water and gas shut-off valves.
+7. Update as necessary, floor plans indicating evacuation routes and the location of assembly areas, emergency supplies and equipment, fire extinguishers, fire alarm pulls, master electrical panels, and main water and gas shut-off valves.

-8. Update the list of any students or staff with special needs or those who may need evacuation assistance or other special assistance.
+9. Update the list of students or staff with special needs or those who may need temporary or permanent evacuation assistance.

-9. Appropriately test the Building warning system and ensure that the system’s signal(s) or announcement is recognized and understood by staff and students.
+10. Appropriately test the Building warning system and ensure that the system’s signal(s)/announcement are recognized and understood by staff and students and visitors.

 6.3 Instructional Staff